 A Singer Becomes a Writer

-I often joke that there are only two jobs I haven’t done, and one of those is waiting tables.
-I began my working life at the age of 13, stacking hay bales on a Montana ranch, and since then I’ve worked as a cowgirl, as a nurse, as a folksinger, as an elementary school music teacher, as a concert and opera singer, a college music professor, and now as a writer and teacher of science fiction and fantasy.
+I began my working life at the age of 13, stacking hay bales on a Montana ranch, and since then I’ve worked as a nurse, as a folksinger, as an elementary school music teacher, as a concert and opera singer, a college music professor, and now as a writer and teacher of science fiction, fantasy, and historical fiction.
 I knew from a very early age–5–that I wanted to be an entertainer, and I find very little difference between singing and writing.
-It’s all about story, and characters, and communication.
+It’s all about story, characters, and communication.

 Writing novels is very much like acting.
 The writer convinces the reader that what we all know is unreal can be accepted as real, at least for the moment.
-The place, the people, and the plot all spring from that magical source, the conjurer’s imagination, an alchemy of word, gesture, setting, and plot.
-If the actor–or the writer–can entice the audience to join them on their creative journey, story happens.
+The place, the people, and the plot all spring from that magical source, the conjurer’s imagination, an alchemy of word, gesture, setting, and event.
+If the actor–or the writer–can entice the audience to join her on the creative journey, story happens.

 Recently, I’ve been writing under a pseudonym based on my maiden name.
-As Cate Campbell, I’ve published three novels in the Benedict Hall series.
-They are strictly historical fiction, stories about a wealthy family in Seattle in the 1920s.
+As Cate Campbell, I’ve published three novels in the Benedict Hall series, which is historical fiction about a wealthy family in Seattle in the 1920s, featuring a young woman physician.
 For more on those books, please visit me at www.catecampbell.net.

-I’m fortunate to live in the Pacific Northwest, with my husband and son and Scottish Terrier, where there is an abundance of resources for writers.
-Clarion West was pivotal in my development as a writer, and there is a whole host of people here who support and encourage each other–Greg Bear, Vonda McIntyre, Robin Hobb, Kay Kenyon, Richard Paul Russo, Brenda Cooper, Cat Rambo . . . too many to list them all.
+I’m fortunate to live in the Pacific Northwest, where there is an abundance of resources for writers.
+The Clarion West Writer’s Workshop was pivotal in my development as a writer, and there is a whole host of people here who support and encourage each other–Greg Bear, Vonda McIntyre, Robin Hobb, Kay Kenyon, Richard Paul Russo, Brenda Cooper, Cat Rambo . . . too many to list them all.

 I’m a practicing Roman Catholic, an enthusiastic cook with an interest in health food, an avid yogi, and a happy golfer, although it takes up too much of my writing time.
-I love rambling at the dog park with my Scottie, Piper, and I love writing.
-I still read for pleasure, because I think if I don’t read for fun, I won’t write for fun.
+I read a great deal for pleasure, because I think if I don’t read for fun, I won’t write for fun.
 Books should be fun.

 I love to visit middle schools and high schools to talk about writing and about speculative fiction.
 I appreciate e-mails and notes from readers.
 I also love conventions, and the fans who attend them.
 They give me inspiration, input, community, and friendship.